diesel-rs/diesel/guide_drafts/trait_derives.md

 Part of what makes Diesel's query builder so powerful is its ability to assist writing safe SQL queries in Rust.
-Diesel enables this level of safety through implementing a series of traits on your structs.
+It enables this level of safety through implementing a series of traits on your structs.
 Writing these implementations by hand can be very laborious, so Diesel offers custom derives.